 333 Wonderview Avenue, Estes Park, CO 80517, USACHECK AVAILABILITY

 “Here’s Johnny!”
-The immortal image of Jack Nicholson movie in The Shining evokes images of horror.
+The immortal line of Jack Nicholson in The Shining evokes images of horror.
 The hotel which inspired the movie evokes the same feelings in a lot of people.

 Guests and employees of the hotel have reported hearing music coming from the ballroom on numerous occasions.
 Several people have also witnessed the piano keys moving on their own.
 Others have reported actually seeing the apparition of a woman sitting on the bench and playing the piano.

 With ornate features, exquisite portraits, and huge mirrors, there’s much to distract you with on the Stanley Hotel’s grand staircase.

 In 2016 a guest was snapping photos when they captured what looks to be an apparition of a woman in a black dress, standing at the top of the stairs.
 The guest claims there was nothing up there that could have caused such an anomaly.

 Also dubbed “The Vortex”, by many, the staircase area is said to be a spiral of energy, which spirits can use to transport themselves rapidly throughout the hotel.

 A popular spot with the ghost of the past owner’s wife, Flora, the concert hall is also the preferred hangout for another of the Stanley Hotel’s most famous ghosts, Paul.

 Paul was a former hotel employee of the hotel.
 He didn’t have a specified role but he would do all the odd jobs, and tasks that weren’t covered by other employees’ roles.
 One of those tasks was to enforce an 11 PM curfew for guests, which is perhaps why people can often hear his disembodied voice demanding they “get out”.